 Get paid to work out.
 (Read: walking 10,000 steps while you visit the Coliseum, Vatican, and Trevi Fountain.)
 Healthy Wage is one of a handful of paying opportunities.

 - Pros: Another traveling job, no experience required!
 Make money while traveling the world, plus have a record of ever amazing gelateria you visited in Venice.
 Or keep the travel weight gain at bay!

 - Cons: Requires engaging with your smartphone.
-Also, the money comes from those who didn’t meet their goals… so make sure you’re earning from the system, not paying out!
-And yeah, $5 isn’t amazing, but in some countries it’s a night in a hotel.
-In others, it’s a beer.
-In expensive countries, it will get you a cup of coffee you might otherwise forego.
+Also, the money comes from those who didn’t meet their goals”¦ so make sure you’re earning from the system, not paying out!
+And yeah, you’re not going to fund your trip this way.
+But in some countries you’ll cover a night in a hotel.
+In others, it’s a beer or two.
+In expensive countries, it will get you a and a friend a cup of coffee you might otherwise forego.